kshitijl/minimal-fuzzing-example/README.md

 ## Fuzzing results

-Fuzzing found all the bugs I inserted within minutes, and in some configurations, in a few seconds, starting from a minimal non-crashing seed input.
+Fuzzing found all the intentionally-inserted bugs within minutes, and in some configurations, in a few seconds, starting from a minimal non-crashing seed input.